Irreducibility of a sum of polynomials depending on disjoint sets of variables: Introduction and statement of results

 Based on Result~\ref{Res:factpolyminksum}, Gao in \cite{Gao01:AIrPolyNwtPol} gave an irreducibility criterion by introducing the notion of an integrally indecomposable polytope.
 We shall state this criterion here but we need a few definitions.

 A point in $\R^n$ will be called an {\em integral point} if all of its coordinates are integers.
 A polytope will be called an {\em integral polytope} if all of its vertices are integral points.
-Further, an integral polytope $C$ is called {\em integrally decomposable} if there exist integral polytopes $A$ and $B$, consisting at least two points, such that $C=A+B$.
-A polytope that is not integrally decomposable is called an integrally indecomposable polytope.
+Further, an integral polytope $C$ is called {\em integrally decomposable} if there exist integral polytopes $A$ and $B$, consisting of at least two points each, such that $C=A+B$.
+A polytope that is not integrally decomposable is called an {\em integrally indecomposable} polytope.
 Now we present the `Irreducibility criterion' due to Gao.

-{\bf Irreducibility criterion.} Let $Q\in\C[z_1,\ldots,z_n]$ be a nonconstant polynomial that is not divisible by any of $z_i$.
-If the Newton polytope $\nwtp{Q}$ of $Q$ is integrally indecomposable then $Q$ is irreducible over $\C$.
+{\bf Irreducibility criterion.} Let $Q\in F[z_1,\ldots,z_n]$ be a nonconstant polynomial that is not divisible by any of $z_i$.
+If the Newton polytope $\nwtp{Q}$ of $Q$ is integrally indecomposable then $Q$ is irreducible over $F$.

-Notice that the irreducibility criterion above follows immediately from Result~\ref{Res:factpolyminksum}.
+Notice that the irreducibility criterion above follows very easily from Result~\ref{Res:factpolyminksum}.
 Based on this criterion and by constructing integrally indecomposable polytopes, Gao in \cite{Gao01:AIrPolyNwtPol} gave new classes of irreducible polynomials.
-An important theorem (\cite[Theorem~4.2]{Gao01:AIrPolyNwtPol}) that characterizes integrally indecomposable `prisms' is the following:
+We present an important result in \cite{Gao01:AIrPolyNwtPol} that characterizes integrally indecomposable prisms but first we define what a prism is.
+A {\em prism} is the convex hull of a set in $\R^n$ consisting of a polytope $C$, contained in a hyperplane $H$, and a point $v\in\R^n$ not belonging to the hyperplane $H$.
+The point $v$ is called the {\em distinguished vertex} of the prism.
+Now we present